US to provide $500 million more in financial aid to Ukraine

 Yellen planned to hold a press conference Thursday afternoon at the Treasury Department.

-The International Monetary Fund and World Bank spring meetings occur every year, where world leaders and finance convene to tackle the world’s most pressing issues.
+The International Monetary Fund and the World Bank spring meetings occur every year, with finance leaders convening to tackle the world’s most pressing issues.